charanskc/clock-react/README.md

 Author : V.Sai Charan

 Description:- This project is a clock which tells you the current time and it updates every second.
 This app going to have all the functionalities of a clock that is in your mobile or pc.
+This is a react-based application.

 What you can do:- -> You can check the time.